ange123ux/search-github/README.md

 * signing up to github
 * start using it
 ## Technologies Used
-I used programing languages to develop quote angular app such as HTML language, bootstrap, CSS for styling, and so much more.
+I used programing languages to develop github such as HTML language, bootstrap, CSS for styling, angular app codes, javascript, and so much more.

   ## PROJECTS THAT I DESIGNED
 [quote](https://ange123ux.github.io/quote/)